Campaign Management

 Self-Managed Delivery

-Self-Managed campaigns provide maximum flexibility by allowing manual control over email delivery.
+Self-Managed campaigns provide flexibility by allowing manual control over email delivery.
 This method is ideal for custom delivery scenarios, multi-channel approaches, or integration with external systems.

 Phishing Club - Create campaign step 3 - Self Managed